Making money posting ads sounds like a simple, no-fuss job.

 Check out these websites if you’re interested in earning money with your social media accounts:

-- Izea – Pays you to publish sponsored posts on Twitter, Instagram or Facebook.
+- Izea — Provides a platform for you to partner with brands willing to pay for sponsored posts on your Twitter, Instagram, or Facebook.

 - Loop 88 — This influencer marketing company pays popular “pinners” for sponsored Pinterest pins.